Southern Vermont Weekend Getaway: Small Towns & Hidden Gems on Route 30

 - How to Get Around: We recommend renting a car or driving your own for this trip.

-- Top 3 Highlights: Swimming in the West River, the scones at the Newfane Store, and the Food Truck Round-Up at Retreat Farm.
+- Top 3 Highlights: Swimming in the West River, the scones at the Newfane Store, and the Food Truck Round-Up on Thursdays in the summer at Retreat Farm.

 During my recent visit to explore Route 30, I was fortunate to stay at the historic Newfane Inn.